cknd/stackprinter/README.md

     time.sleep(0.1)
 ```

-## See the call stack of the current thread
+## Printing the call stack of the current thread
 Call `show` or `format` outside of exception handling.

 ```python
 stackprinter.show() # or format()
 ```

-## Trace a piece of code as it is executed
+## Tracing a piece of code as it is executed

-More for curiosity than anything else, you can watch a piece of code execute step-by-step, printing a trace of all function calls & returns 'live' as they are happening.
+More for curiosity than anything else, you can watch a piece of code execute step-by-step, printing a trace of all calls & returns 'live' as they are happening.
 Slows everything down though, of course.
 ```python
 tp = stackprinter.TracePrinter(style='color', suppressed_paths=[r"lib/python.*/site-packages/numpy"])
 tp.enable()